INTRODUCTION

 Phased array ultrasonic testing (PAUT) provides a fast and reliable UT inspection solution for flaw detection and characterisation across multiple presentations simultaneously.
 Phased array NDT technology uses multiple elements fired in quick succession to produce beams that can be steered, swept and focused electronically.
 Inspections across multiple angles are performed concurrently, creating significant cost savings and providing recordable results for further analysis and/or future inspections.
 Phased array ultrasound is capable of performing multiple applications including NDT welding inspection, CUI inspection mapping, and inspections on composites and components of complex geometry.
 Through use of accurate scan-planning and beam-steering capabilities, phased array ultrasonic testing increases the probability of detection, while inspection times are reduced to a minimum.

-Rotoscan is an automated ultrasonic inspection system developed in-house by Applus+ RTD to carry UT NDT welding inspection of girth welds during the construction of long-distance pipelines.
+Rotoscan is an automated ultrasonic inspection system developed in-house by Applus+ RTD to perform NDT welding inspections of girth welds during the construction of long-distance pipelines.
 Developed for both onshore and offshore NDT pipeline inspection, the Rotoscan UT weld inspection system can detect and measure welding imperfections within the weld and associated heat-affected zone, determining both the circumferential length and the through-thickness dimension.
-The system couples a low false-call rate (FCR) with flaw-sizing capabilities, a user-friendly presentation in colour using customised software and storage of results.
+The system combines a low false-call rate (FCR) with flaw-sizing capabilities, a user-friendly color presentation using customized software, and the storage of results.

 Various locations within a facility have the potential to see the release of product due to hidden corrosion.
 These locations are referred to as 'difficult to inspect' and include equipment and piping which is partially buried, soil-to-air interfaces, concrete-to-air interfaces, piping encased in a sleeve or concrete, the support-to-equipment interface known as the 'touch point' and the critical area inside a storage tank.
 Unless the equipment is lifted, taken out of service or un-earthed, the owner/user is usually unaware that issues exist.
 LoRUS (Long-Range Ultrasonics) is capable of detecting external or internal corrosion within ferrous or non-ferrous material at a distance of up to 90cm (3 feet) depending on the material and its surface condition, corrosion, coatings and temperature.